ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 # Ballerina OpenAPI Tools

-OpenAPI Specification is a specification that creates a RESTFUL contract for APIs, detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
-Ballerina OpenAPI tooling will make it easy for users to start development of a service documented in the OpenAPI contract in Ballerina by generating Ballerina service and client skeletons.
+The OpenAPI Specification is a specification, which creates a RESTFUL contract for APIs detailing all of its resources and operations in a human and machine readable format for easy development, discovery, and integration.
+Ballerina OpenAPI tooling will make it easy for users to start development of a service documented in the OpenAPI contract by generating the Ballerina service and client skeletons.
 The OpenAPI tools provide the following capabilities.

- 1. Generate the Ballerina Service or Client code for a given OpenAPI definition.
+ 1. Generate the Ballerina service or client code for a given OpenAPI definition.
  2. Export the OpenAPI definition of a Ballerina service.
- 3. Validate service implementation for a given OpenAPI Contract.
+ 3. Validate service implementation of a given OpenAPI Contract.

-The `openapi` command in Ballerina is used for OpenAPI to Ballerina and Ballerina to OpenAPI code generation.
+The `openapi` command in Ballerina is used for OpenAPI to Ballerina and Ballerina to OpenAPI code generations.
 Code generation from OpenAPI to Ballerina can produce `ballerina service stubs` and `ballerina client stubs`.
-OpenAPI compiler plugin will allow you to validate a service implementation against a OpenAPI contract during compile time.
+The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during compile time.
-This plugin ensures the implementation of a service does not deviate from OpenAPI contract.
+This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

 - [OpenAPI to Ballerina](#openAPI-to-ballerina)
     - [Generate Service and Client Stub from OpenAPI Contract](#generate-service-and-client-stub-from-openapi-contract)